Xavier Eritja

-Francesc Xavier Eritja i Ciuró (born 26 March 1970) is a Spanish historian and politician from Catalonia who serves as Member of the Congress of Deputies of Spain.
+Francesc Xavier Eritja i Ciuró (born 26 March 1970) is a Spanish historian and politician from Catalonia who serves as a Member of the Congress of Deputies of Spain.

 Early life

 Eritja was born on 26 March 1970 in Sallent, Catalonia.
-He has a degree in history from the University of Barcelona, a degree in medieval history from the University of Toulouse and a postgraduate qualification in culturalm management from the University of Lleida.
+He holds a degree in history from the University of Barcelona, a degree in medieval history from the University of Toulouse, and a postgraduate qualification in cultural management from the University of Lleida.

 Career

 Eritja worked for the Catalan health service's administrative planning unit.

-Eritja is a member of the Catalan National Assembly, Òmnium Cultural and Ateneu Popular de Ponent.
+Eritja is a member of the Catalan National Assembly, Òmnium Cultural, and Ateneu Popular de Ponent.
 He contested the 2015 general election as a Republican Left of Catalonia–Catalonia Yes (ERC–CatSí) electoral alliance candidate in the Province of Lleida and was elected to the Congress of Deputies.
 He was re-elected at the 2016 and 2019 general elections.